 Approximately 24 hours after her temperature drops, she can be expected to enter the first stage of labor when the cervix dilates and opens the birth canal for the passage of puppies.
 At this time, she will pant, strain, and appear restless.
 This stage of labor is followed by actual abdominal straining and production of the puppies and placentas.

-You should have on hand your veterinarian’s phone number and the local emergency clinic.
+You should have on hand your veterinarian’s phone number and the number for your local emergency veterinary clinic.

 Most bitches give birth easily without the need of human help.
 Each puppy emerges in its own placental membrane, or sac, which must be removed before the puppy can breathe.
 The mother usually takes care of this by tearing off (and sometimes eating) the membrane and then severs the umbilical cord.
 After delivery, she will lick each puppy to stimulate its breathing.

-You should keep track of how many placentas are delivered and ensure that the number matches the number of puppies because a retained placenta may cause problems.
+You should keep track of how many placentas are delivered and ensure that the number matches the number of puppies, because a retained placenta may cause problems for the bitch.